him-cw/mpi-operator/README.md

 ## Creating an MPI Job

-You can create an MPI job by defining an `MPIJob` config file.
+You can create an MPI job by defining an `GroupJob` config file.
 See [TensorFlow benchmark example](examples/v2beta1/tensorflow-benchmarks/tensorflow-benchmarks.yaml) config file for launching a multi-node TensorFlow benchmark training job.
 You may change the config file based on your requirements.

 ```
 cat examples/v2beta1/tensorflow-benchmarks/tensorflow-benchmarks.yaml
 ```

-Deploy the `MPIJob` resource to start training:
+Deploy the `GroupJob` resource to start training:

 ```
 kubectl apply -f examples/v2beta1/tensorflow-benchmarks/tensorflow-benchmarks.yaml